Fraud risk looms over Zimbabwe's post-Mugabe election

 Chamisa has launched blistering attacks on Mnangagwa and accused the much-criticised Zimbabwe Electoral Commission (ZEC) of trying to fix the election.

-But he vowed not to boycott the vote, saying his party would still win.
+But he has also vowed not to boycott the vote, saying his party would still win.

-"We have a ZEC that has chosen to throw away the whistle as a referee and joined another team," he said on Wednesday.
-"Winners don't boycott.
-Victory is inevitable."
+"If we miss our opportunity on Monday, we are doomed because the current government is clueless (but) we are the next government, we are the winners no doubt," he told a large crowd of more than ten thousand on Saturday.

 - An economy in ruins -